 The parties shall use commercially reasonable efforts to avoid imposition of any Imbalance Charges.
 If Buyer or Seller receives an invoice from a Transporter or local distribution company that includes Imbalance Charges, the parties shall determine the validity as well as the cause of such Imbalance Charges.
 If the Imbalance Charges were incurred as a result of Buyer's actions or inaction’s (which shall include, but shall not be limited to, Buyer's failure to accept quantities of Gas equal to the Scheduled Gas), then Buyer shall pay for such Imbalance Charges, or reimburse Seller for such Imbalance Charges paid by Seller to the Transporter.
 If the Imbalance Charges were incurred as a result of Seller's actions or inaction’s (which shall include, but shall not be limited to, Seller's failure to deliver quantities of Gas equal to the Scheduled Gas), then Seller shall pay for such Imbalance Charges, or reimburse Buyer for such Imbalance Charges paid by Buyer to the Transporter.

-Section 6.4 - Seller‘s Transportation Arrangements

-Seller warrants that Seller or its Supplier is a holder of sufficient firm transportation capacity resources to fulfill its obligations up to the Point (s) of Delivery, to enable its performance of this Agreement.

 ARTICLE VII - PRESSURE; QUALITY; METERING

 Section 7.1 - Delivery Pressures